Updated July 12, 2023

 Introduction to Intercreditor Agreement

-Intercreditor Agreement is a legal document that is accepted and signed between two or more creditors when they lend money to the same borrower.
+Intercreditor Agreement is a legal document accepted and signed between two or more creditors when they lend money to the same borrower.
 This document will state the interests and rights of the creditors.
 It also states who will be the first lender (Senior) and Subsequent lender (Junior).

 Purpose of Intercreditor Agreement